 Mitochondrial preparations are defined as either isolated mitochondria, or tissue and cellular preparations in which the barrier function of the plasma membrane is disrupted.
 The plasma membrane separates the cytosol, nucleus and organelles (the intracellular compartment) from the environment of the cell.
 The plasma membrane consists of a lipid bilayer, embedded proteins and attached organic molecules which collectively control the selective permeability of ions, organic molecules and particles across the cell boundary.
 The intact plasma membrane, therefore, prevents the passage of many water-soluble mitochondrial substrates, such as succinate or ADP, that are required for the analysis of respiratory capacity at kinetically saturating concentrations, thus limiting the scope of investigations into mitochondrial respiratory function in intact cells.
 The cholesterol content of the plasma membrane is high compared to mitochondrial membranes.
 Therefore, mild detergents, such as digitonin and saponin, can be applied to selectively permeabilize the plasma membrane by interaction with cholesterol and allow free exchange of cytosolic components with ions and organic molecules of the immediate cell environment, while maintaining the integrity and localization of organelles, cytoskeleton and the nucleus.
-Application of optimum concentrations of these mild detergents leads to the complete loss of cell viability, tested by nuclear staining, while mitochondrial function remains unaffected, as shown by the lack of a respiratory response of respiration of isolated mitochondria to the addition of such low concentrations of digitonin and saponin.
-Mechanical or chemical permeabilization is applied in tissue homogenates containing all components of the cell in the crude homogenate at highly diluted concentrations.
-Likewise, in permeabilized tissues or cells the functional and structural integrity of mitochondria are largely maintained.
+Application of optimum concentrations of these mild detergents leads to the complete loss of cell viability, tested by nuclear staining, while mitochondrial function remains unaffected, as shown by unaltered respiration of isolated mitochondria following addition of such low concentrations of digitonin and saponin.
+In addition to mechanical permeabilization during homogenization of fresh tissue, saponin may be applied additionally, to ensure permeabilization of all cells.
+Crude homogenate and cells permeabilized in the respiration chamber contain all components of the cell at highly diluted concentrations.
 All mitochondria are retained in chemically permeabilized mitochondrial preparations and crude tissue homogenates.
 In the preparation of isolated mitochondria the cells or tissues are homogenized, and the mitochondria are separated from other cell fractions and purified by centrifugation, entailing the loss of a significant fraction of mitochondria.
 The term mitochondrial preparation does not include further fractionation of mitochondrial components, as well as submitochondrial particles.